Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---v

-### 📍 `origin-converter` via `xcm-builder`
+### 📍 `SignedAccountId32AsNative`

-- `SignedAccountId32AsNative`: Converts a local 32 byte account multilocation into a signed origin using the same 32 byte account.
+Converts a local 32 byte account `MultiLocation` into a signed origin using the same 32 byte account.

 ```rust [0|18|19-22|24]
 pub struct SignedAccountId32AsNative<